Nightclubs – Security Guards – Retail Loss Prevention

-We provide Expert Witness testimony for both plaintiff and defense relating to claims of negligent security.
+As a Security Management and Crime Prevention Expert, we provide Expert Witness services for both plaintiff and defense relating to claims of negligent security, standard of care for hiring, training and supervision, and security management.

-In-house guard staff: Inadequate training/supervision, use of force, and similar areas.
+In-house guard staff: Inadequate training and/or supervision, use of force, and similar areas.

-Contract security guards: Inadequate staffing/training, use of force, negligence claims.
+Contract security guards/Courtesy Officers: Inadequate staffing and/or training, use of force, negligence claims.

-Retail Loss Prevention: False arrest, malicious prosecution, false imprisonment, use of force.
+Retail Loss Prevention: False arrest, malicious prosecution, false imprisonment, use of force, customer injury by fleeing shoplifter.

 We have been involved in numerous cases of negligent security and, as happens with any failure, there is not just one single issue that initiated the civil action but rather the totality of the events leading up to the event made basis for the cause of action.